Our Team

 Amanda Marshall

-Because of her commitment to children and families in Washington D.C., Amanda has received the following distinctions: Washington Life Magazine’s 2005 Women of Substance and Style Award; 2005 Greensboro Day School (Greensboro, NC) Distinguished Alumni Award; 2012 University of North Carolina at Chapel Hill’s Distinguished Young Alumni Award; and one of Washingtonian Magazine’s 2018 Washingtonian’s of the Year.
+Because of her commitment to children and families in Washington D.C., Amanda has received the following distinctions: Washington Life Magazine’s 2005 Women of Substance and Style Award; 2005 Greensboro Day School (Greensboro, NC) Distinguished Alumni Award; 2012 University of North Carolina at Chapel Hill’s Distinguished Young Alumni Award; Washingtonian Magazine’s 2018 Washingtonian’s of the Year, and 2023 Potomac School Award for Exemplary Service.

 Steven McCullough, Chair

 Steven McCullough began his career in operations management at The Quaker Oats Company and then moved to supply chain consulting at Accenture.
-Steven McCullough most recently was the Vice President of Community Impact at the Greater Chicago Food Depository.
+He also served as Vice President of Community Impact at the Greater Chicago Food Depository.

 McCullough is a Fellow of the Annie E. Casey Foundation’s Children Family Fellowship Program, a British American Project Fellow, and a Leadership Greater Chicago Fellow.
 He serves on the board of directors of Fair Chance and Institute for Cultural Affairs – USA.